 - Our volunteers are licensed health professionals with experience in women’s health.
 This dedicated cohort includes nurses, nurse practitioners, midwives, physician assistants, physicians and OB/GYNs.

-- NOTE: We currently do not have any openings for cytotechnologists or general volunteers.
-(Updated: Dec 2012)
+- NOTE: We are currently only accepting applications for Spanish speaking volunteers.
+In addition, we do not have any openings for cytotechnologists or general volunteers.

 What do volunteers do?

 - Volunteers participate in our didactic training as participants and facilitators.
 They then move to the clinical setting and assume key roles as preceptors and clinical mentors of the in-country health care providers.

 - Volunteers may also take on any number of supporting tasks necessary to ensure a successful training and screening campaign.
 Some of these tasks may include: assisting with patient registration and clinic flow, running errands, assisting with set-up and break down of training and clinic rooms, entering clinic results into the computer database and washing instruments.

 - Our volunteers typically return every 1-2 years to collaborate with us.